 Despite sustained attempts at cultural mobilisation, Afrikaans-speaking workers displayed a dangerous tendency to act in terms of class rather than cultural interest.
 To respond as workers - admittedly protected from and therefore hostile to the aspirations of black workers, but as workers none the less - rather than as Afrikaners.
 The basis of this tendency was the trade union organisation, led by English-speaking artisans and dominated by the craft unions which clearly had no interest in cultural mobilisation.
 Afrikaans workers thus belonged to class organisations, had their interests articulated in these terms and voted for the Labour Party.
-They had thus to be weaned from both.17 bourgeoisie becomes evident from a hysterical speech delivered by Dr. Nico Diedrichs (later President of the Republic of South Africa) in 1937.
+They had thus to be weaned from both.

+The urgency with which this primary task was viewed by the petty bourgeoisie becomes evident from a hysterical speech delivered by Dr. Nico Diedrichs (later President of the Republic of South Africa) in 1937: